LOW EMF COMPUTING

 SUMMARY:

-1. There is presently no such thing as a zero EMF monitor or computer.
+1. There is presently no such thing as a zero EMF monitor or computer, but there are methods to lower their EMF (described below).

-9. Distance is very important in reducing EMF exposure, therefore Apple iMac models are a dangerous choice because the computer itself is integrated into the monitor.
+8. The Apple iMac models are a dangerous choice because the computer itself is integrated into the monitor (they have been the cause of greatly increased sensitivities in two of my clients).

-12. The (PC/Windows) computer with the lowest EMF may be the fit-PC2 mini desktop, run on an external 12V battery or a 12V linear power supply.
+12. The (PC/Windows) computer with the lowest EMF may be the fit-PC mini desktop, run on an external 12V battery or a external 12V linear power supply.
 The EMF and power draw will be lowest if its hard drive is solid state.
-Their website is: http://www.fit-pc.com/web/.
+The website of a US distributor, Red Post, is: http://www.thefitpc.com/.
+Their "fit-PC3 Low Power" may be a good choice.
+Talk to Jerry at Red Post; he can configure it any way you want, and can even remove the wi-fi card.

 13. A truly low emf monitor probably does not presently exist.
 I am working on one.
 SEE: "SOLUTIONS" AT THE BOTTOM OF THIS ARTICLE.

 There is presently no such thing as a zero EMF monitor or computer.
 Some are much lower than others, but all radiate EMFs.
 It is impossible to shield all the emissions (see my article: EMF Scams).
 Most computer manufacturers are in denial about EMF sensitivity.
-I don’t think we can expect anything but inadvertent help from them for many years.
+I don’t think we can expect any (except in some cases inadvertent) help from them for many years.

 Use a laptop or monitor screen only at full brightness, since brightness reduction usually brings a dimmer-switching circuit into play which generates much more EMF.
-When a laptop backlight is set to a lower than full brightness setting, the RF emissions increase noticably.
+When a laptop backlight is set to a lower than full brightness setting, the RF emissions usually increase noticably.
 For this reason, set the backlight intensity to 100%, and if this is too bright for your eyes, either use sunglasses or put a filter in front of the screen, or just increase room brightness to compensate.
+This dimmer-switch effect may not be true for all screens, but can be checked out with an AM radio as a RF sensor.

 Using an external keyboard and mouse is usually better than keeping your hands directly on the laptop.
 The old-style mechanical roller-ball mouse or trackball usually has less emissions than the modern optical mice.
 Keyboards vary widely in their emissions (they all contain their own microprocessors).
 The Macally IceKey may be better than most.
 Do not use WiFi or any other wireless devices.